dawidplocki/generic-conversation-bot/README.md

 The Bot state machine can be loaded from [JSON](https://en.wikipedia.org/wiki/JSON) file.
 The file needs to be parsed first.

 The parser is provided by `ParserBuilder` object.
-You can create parser containing addintional states, actions or preparser actions.
+You can create parser containing additional states, actions or preparser actions.

 ```js
 const states = new ParserBuilder()